Jordan-Pierce/MIR-Metashape-Scripts/Scripts/README.md

 pip install -r requirements.txt
 ```

-If running entirely from the command line, make sure to also install Metashape, which is located in the `Packages`
+If running entirely from the command line, make sure to also install Metashape (`1.8.4`), which is located in the `Packages`
 folder in the root of the repository:
 ```python
 # commandline